tariqdweik/arcadedb/README.md

 ## What Arcade does not support

-- ArcadeDB does not suport *inheritance* (but it's in the roadmap)
 - ArcadeDB doesn't support update when the record get larger than the stored version (but it's in the roadmap)
 - ArcadeDB doesn't support storing records with a size major than the page size.
 You can always create a bucket with a larger page size, but this can be done only at creation time
-- ArcadeDB works only in embedded mode, there is
+- ArcadeDB works only in embedded mode, there is no support for remote (gRPC?) or distributed (Kafka?)
 - ArcadeDB doesn't provide a dirty manager, so it's up to the developer to mark the object to save by calling `.save()` method.
 This makes the code smaller without handling edge cases

 ## What Arcade has more than OrientDB